ruihangdu/Decompose-CNN/README.md

 ## Goal
-The goal of this program is to decompose each convolutional layers in a model to reduce the total number of Floating-point operations in the convolutions.
+The goal of this program is to decompose each convolutional layers in a model to reduce the total number of floating-point operations (FO) in the convolutions as well as the number of parameters in the model.

 ## Contributions
 This is an extension of the work https://github.com/jacobgil/pytorch-tensor-decompositions.